PabloCornejoM/SRNetwork/README.md

-# EQL PyTorch Implementation
+# SRNetwork in PyTorch Implementation

-This repository contains a PyTorch implementation of Equation Learning (EQL) for symbolic regression tasks.
+This repository contains a PyTorch implementation of a Symbolic Regression network, a neural network design for symbolic regression tasks.

+This network is able to learn the parameters of the a determined structure.
+It is possible to predefine the desired fucntions to be used to fit any equation.
+If desired it can do the same job of the Equation Learner (EQL) where for N desired functions or networks aims to train the model to set parameters to 0.

+How to use it: ...

 ## Project Structure